-External moonlighting opportunities are available for PGY-5 residents.
-Residents provide diagnostic imaging interpretation at one of our high volume sister hospitals.
+External moonlighting opportunities are available for PGY-5 residents with residents providing diagnostic imaging interpretation at one of our high volume sister hospitals.
 In addition to providing additional compensation, these shifts offer an excellent opportunity to learn how to operate in an environment that is similar to a private practice radiology group.

 Residents receive a total of 22 days of paid time off per year.
 Vacation may be taken in increments of half or full days.

 Maternity leave currently runs up to six weeks.
 Three days of paternity leave are also provided.

 Being a first author on a research project accepted at a national conference allows residents to travel to the conference and receive up to $1500 for registration, travel, lodging and personal expenses associated with the conference.

 Senior residents are allowed an additional 5 non-participant days to travel to conferences.
 Residents are responsible for their own expenses on these trips however.

 Discretionary funds are available for residents which can be used to help defray costs associated with USMLE Step 3, books, board preparatory course, or an iPad.
 Learn more about our professional development fund from the Office of Graduate Medical Education.